emmygood/music-lyric-madness/README.md

 - When the user clicks the start button the first question appears in place of the instructions.
 - The questions are numbered to give the user insight into what number they are on.
 - The questions will never appear in the same order, they are shuffled every game.
+I used [Open Trivia Database](https://opentdb.com/api_config.php) to generate a list of random questions.
 - There are four multiple choice answers, for the user to choose from.
 - When hovered over, each button outline will turn white #ffffff to indicate it is clickable.
 - Once the answer is chosen, the correct answer will turn green hsl(120, 100%, 15%), leaving the incorrect answers to tun red hsl(0, 100%, 40%).
 This is giving immediate feedback to the user which should make them continue to play because it means they do not have to wait until the end to recieve the correct answer.